My Child's First Earning System · Ages 4–16

 Three Steps.
 One Fridge List.
 The Begging Stops.

 No apps, no subscriptions, no 90-day onboarding.
-Print it, stick it on the fridge, and start this weekend.
+This isn't a chore chart your kid ignores after two weeks.
+It's a system for raising confident, capable, resilient kids who understand the value of earning.
+Print it and start this weekend.
 Here’s the whole process.

 1